Let food be thy medicine and thy medicine be thy food.

 The irony is that though pharmaceuticals may help your cholesterol numbers, it may also cause other problems or side effects that are just as damaging to your health.
 For instance: an increased risk of diabetes.

 So, we ask you: what makes the most sense?
-Treating an illness with drugs that merely halts, or even creates further health issues *or* following a healthy lifestyle plan that improves your condition and your overall health to prevent future issues.
+Treating an illness with drugs that merely halts, or even creates further health issues *or* following a healthy lifestyle plan that utilizes food as medicine, improves your condition and your overall health to prevent future issues.

 We’re glad we’re seeing more and more media promoting that doctors are not taking the easy way out and educating their patients.
 This also means some further educating for themselves.
 Here is a video to end on, which shows doctors learning to cook their own medicine.